 DIY Infused Simple Syrups

 Laura Chung is a New York-based Spiritual Coach.
-She has her Masters in Industrial and Organizational Psychology and spent most of her adult life in corporate America following a traditional path.
-She quit her job in 2017, traveled the world and became a certified Kundalini Yoga teacher and Reiki Master.
-Laura’s purpose here on earth is to teach you how to co-create your DREAM LIFE by guiding you through your awakening, healing, and transformation.
+She has her Masters in Industrial and Organizational Psychology and spent most of her adult life in corporate America following a traditional life path.
+After achieving what most people would say a “successful” life, she did not feel any happier or fulfilled.
+On a quest to find her true purpose in life, she quit her job in 2017.
+She became nomadic and traveled the world; stopping by places like India to become a certified Kundalini Yoga teacher.
+She has worked with shamans, astrologers, energy healers, sages and eventually becoming a Reiki Master herself.
+Somewhere along this journey, she realized that the secret to life is within you.
+Everyone has the power to create the life of their dreams because we are all limitless beings.
+Laura’s purpose here on earth is to teach you how to co-create your DREAM LIFE with energy work and by guiding you through your awakening, healing, and transformation.